The Stranglers' albums you should definitely own

 A lesser band may have folded after Cornwell’s departure in August 1990, the singer leaving in somewhat acrimonious circumstances and declaring them a spent force.
 But The Stranglers pressed on, albeit less successfully at first, with new vocalist Paul Roberts and ex-Vibrators guitarist John Ellis.

 They eventually slimmed back to a quartet in 2006, the three original members augmented by guitarist/singer Baz Warne.
-The tragic, COVID-19-related death of Greenfield may call a halt to proceedings, but the band's modified has served them well, some 46 years since they began.
+The COVID-19-related death of Greenfield in 2020 was followed by Black's passing two years later – after a long period of ill health – but the band's modified lineups continue to serve them well, and a 50th anniversary tour kicks off next month.

 Rattus Norvegicus (United Artists, 1977)